If you have any questions regarding the Calculus Preparation Evaluation (CPE), please refer to the list below of frequently asked questions.

 If a student is interested in enrolling in the MA103 course, which requires a CPE score of 70% or better, then s/he may try the CPE again.
 We allow up to a maximum of three valid attempts on the Evaluation.
 You should be able to login to the software and open the actual CPE again; if you get an error message indicating authorization is required, please contact Tina (see above).

-You may want to consider enrolling in the MAC's non-credit course, "TriAGe: Preparation for University Calculus" which is offerd during the summer months.
+You may also want to consider enrolling in the MAC's non-credit course, "TriAGe: Preparation for University Calculus" which is offerd during the summer months.
 See the website for more details: www.wlu.ca/mac/triage

 No. The score obtained on the CPE is used for advising & review purposes only.
 The decision as to which calculus course to register in, remains the student's to make.
 However, only students obtaining CPE scores of 70% or better may consider enrolling in MA103.